pdxiv/claude-adventure/scott-adams-engine.md

 3. Match input against vocabulary
 4. Check if verb is GO and noun is a direction
    - If so, handle movement directly (don't rely solely on the action system)
-5. Check if verb is GET/TAKE or DROP with an item
+5. Check if verb is GET/TAKE or DROP with an object
-   - Implement direct item handling for these common commands
+   - Implement direct object handling for these common commands
 6. Check all actions with matching verb/noun
 7. Execute first matching action with satisfied conditions
    - If the action includes a CONT command, continue processing subsequent actions